tucan9389/tf2-mobile-2d-single-pose-estimation/README.md

-# Pose Estimation for Mobile
+# 💃 Pose Estimation for Mobile
 > This repository is forked from [edvardHua/PoseEstimationForMobile](https://github.com/edvardHua/PoseEstimationForMobile) when the original repository was closed.
-So I'll maintain with more flexible and robust structure with [MoT Labs](https://github.com/motlabs).
+So I'll maintain with more flexible and robust structure.

 This repository currently implemented the CPM and Hourglass model using TensorFlow.
 Instead of normal convolution, inverted residuals (also known as Mobilenet V2) module has been used inside the model for **real-time** inference.